 When a garden fence blows down, someone needs to repair it.
-This is a fairly easy job that can be taken on by most unskilled people.
+To fix a garden fence is a fairly easy job that can be taken on by most unskilled people.
 A bit of strength is needed to lift fence panels and posts.

 Most garden fences are made from pre-built wood panels.
 They are a standard 6 foot wide and can be 4, 5, 6 or 8 foot high.